Give 10 days/yr leave to staff in sensitive areas, RBI to banks

-New Delhi, July 9 (IANS) The Reserve Bank of India (RBI) has directed banks to come up with board-approved policies to send employees posted in sensitive areas on a mandatory leave of at least 10 days during a year.
+New Delhi: The Reserve Bank of India (RBI) has directed banks to come up with board-approved policies to send employees posted in sensitive areas on a mandatory leave of at least 10 days during a year.

 The leave would be given without any prior intimation.